-If you enjoy hiking and being nature but want to avoid the crowds of Manual Antonio National Park, you will want to make the trip to Rainmaker Conservation Park.
+If you enjoy hiking and being in nature but want to avoid the crowds of Manuel Antonio National Park, you will want to make the trip to Rainmaker Conservation Park.

-Located just 30-minutes north of Manual Antonio, Rainmaker Conservation Park offers a less commercialized and quieter setting than Manual Antonio National Park.
+Located just 30-minutes north of Manuel Antonio, Rainmaker Conservation Park offers a less commercialized and quieter setting than Manuel Antonio National Park.

 It is pretty tucked away on a dirt road, and to reach it you have to pass through quaint towns that are free of tourists.